BBC to move hundreds of news jobs outside London - Press Gazette

 “It is good to see the BBC wanting to build on its strong local offering and prioritise getting closer to communities across the nations and regions of the UK.”

-DCMS committee chairman Julian Knight welcomed the plan, saying it “will give licence fee payers greater bang for their buck.
+DCMS committee chairman Julian Knight welcomed the plan, saying it “will give licence-fee payers greater bang for their buck.
 It’s the start of greater recognition of the need to commit to and rebalance audiences outside London.

 “However, we hope these changes will not repeat some of the costly mistakes made by the BBC in its previous move to Salford.
-This has to represent value for money for licence fee payers.”
+This has to represent value for money for licence-fee payers.”

 Picture: PA Wire/PA Images/Andrew Milligan